|

-Lavender Flowers, whole, Organic |
+Lavender Flowers, Whole

 These beautifully fragrant flowers can be found in lotions, soaps, eye pillows, bath blends, massage blends and more.
 Muslin bags filled with lavender make a fabulous sachet for your clothing drawer or in the dryer to infuse your clothes with this heady smell.
-Add some to the bath to help alleviate tension, stress and insomnia.

 A popular French blend of herbs for cooking, called Herbes de Provence, sometimes contains lavender flowers and is used on chicken, vegetables and meat.
 Lavender also enhances tea, cookies, cakes and more.